-This information is designed to provide a broad overview of the structure of the New Zealand financial system and background information for the Financial Stability Report (FSR).1
+This information is designed to provide a broad overview of the structure of the New Zealand financial system1 and background information for the Financial Stability Report (FSR).

 The Reserve Bank regulates banks, insurers, and non-bank deposit takers (NBDT)2, for the purpose of promoting the maintenance of a sound and efficient financial system.
 The Bank’s approach to prudential supervision is described in our Statements of supervisory and enforcement approaches.
 The Bank has no responsibility for non-deposit taking non-bank lending institutions (NBLI) or unlicensed insurers.
 The Reserve Bank also oversees and operates New Zealand’s financial market infrastructures.

 The New Zealand financial system is dominated by the banking sector, with banking assets accounting for a very large share of overall financial system assets (figure 1).
-In contrast, capital markets are relatively less developed in New Zealand, with total market capitalisation of the New Zealand Stock Exchange around $115 billion, while the domestic bond market is around $115 billion (excluding government debt).
-The managed fund industry is also small compared to banks, with around $100 billion of assets under management.
+In contrast, capital markets are relatively less developed in New Zealand, with total market capitalisation of equities at the New Zealand Stock Exchange around $167 billion, while the domestic bond market is around $171 billion (excluding government debt).
+The managed fund industry is also small compared to banks, with around $200 billion of assets under management.

 Note: Numbers may not sum due to rounding.

-Source: Registered banks’ Disclosure Statements, RBNZ Standard Statistical Return (SSR), Individual Insurer Financial Statements4.
+Source: RBNZ Bank Balance Sheet (BBS), RBNZ Standard Statistical Return (SSR), RBNZ Non-Bank Deposit Taker Prudential Return (NBDTPR), Individual Insurer Financial Statements.

 1 This note is intended to provide a high-level overview of the structure of the New Zealand financial system, with a key focus on the banking sector.
 It does not include an extensive discussion of New Zealand financial markets.